CCEEJ Partners

-CCEEJ is powered by the following network of collaborative regional and national institutions and organizations.
+CCEEJ is powered by the following collaboration of regional and national institutions and organizations.

-SDSU’s Community Climate Action Network (CCAN) serves as the host organization for CCEEJ, providing project management and leading service provision, communication, and workplan coordination.
-CCAN and SDSU have decades of experience leading initiatives in service of communities, specifically in the areas of environmental and health disparities, land use, air and water quality, and food security.
+SDSU’s Center for Climate Equity and Resilience supports ongoing projects and initiatives at SDSU committed to sustainable and equitable futures for all.
+Projects in the Climate Center tackle coupled social and environmental climate challenges, working towards tactical, equitable, and future-focused solutions.
+The Center and SDSU have decades of experience leading initiatives in service of communities, specifically in the areas of environmental and health disparities, land use, air and water quality, and food security.

 The Center for Creative Land Recycling (CCLR) works with community partners on equitable and just brownfields redevelopment and land reuse.
 CCLR is the Technical Assistance to Brownfields provider for the EPA and the CA Department of Toxic Substances Control’s Equitable Communities Revitalization Grant program.
 In the last five years alone, CCLR has assisted over 1,000 communities nationally under grants and contracts from the EPA, state agencies, local governments, and private firms.